 AmeriCorps Service Member

-Sophia is an AmeriCorps Member serving as the Outreach Specialist for SSWCD.
-Throughout her service year, she will be working closely with Sandy Barbic (Education Specialist) and Stephanie Deibel (Watershed Coordinator) to organize workshops, assist with trainings, and field sampling, oversee volunteers, and expand the office’s outreach to younger generations.
-Sophia has a BS in Environmental & Conservation Biology and a BA in Environmental Studies from Kent State University.
-This is her second year with AmeriCorps!
+Claire is an AmeriCorps Member serving as the Outreach Specialist for SSWCD.
+Throughout her service year, she will be working closely with Sandy Barbic (Education Specialist) and Stephanie Deibel (Watershed Coordinator) to assist with and expand the office’s ongoing outreach and education efforts.
+Claire has a BA in Art History & Museum Studies and a Master of Public Administration (MPA) degree from Northern Arizona University where she researched sustainable community development policy and best practices.
+She enjoys hiking, yoga, listening to podcasts, going to local coffee shops, and is excited to try her first pawpaw while living in Ohio.

 Lynette Harmon, District Conservationist.
 Please contact her at (216) 503 - 9230.